Becket (law firm): Other litigation activities

 Becket has represented groups and persons from many different religious traditions; its founder, Kevin Hasson, claims that Becket defends the "religious rights of people from 'A to Z,' from Anglicans to Zoroastrians."
 Previous clients also included the City of Cranston in the attempt to preserve the Prayer Banner at Cranston High School West.

+In 1997, the Rigdon v.
+Perry case set a precedent that the military could not ban chaplains from following the directives of their religious leaders.

 In 2010, Becket represented Sacramento-area public school students who sought to continue reciting the current form of the Pledge of Allegiance (including the words "under God") in Newdow v.
 Carey, the second case brought by Michael Newdow seeking to remove the words "under God" from the Pledge of Allegiance.
 Becket also represented intervenors in the challenge to the Pledge of Allegiance in Hanover, New Hampshire public schools.
 Both cases were resolved in favor of the current Pledge language.

 In 2012, Becket represented a mosque in Murfreesboro, Tennessee, that was denied the right to use its building by a local court after complaints that the mosque was promoting terrorism.
 Becket has also litigated on behalf of prisoners who seek to continue following their beliefs in prison.
 Becket has sought to ensure that observant Jewish prisoners are provided with kosher food in every prison in the United States.
 In the case of Moussazadeh v.
 Texas Department of Criminal Justice, the United States Court of Appeals for the Fifth Circuit affirmed the right of a Jewish prisoner to receive kosher food in a Texas prison.

 From 2016 to 2019, Becket represented Lehigh County, Pennsylvania when it was sued by the Madison, Wisconsin based atheist advocacy organization Freedom From Religion Foundation for having a cross on its County seal and flag.
 Edward G. Smith, a federal judge with the United States District Court for the Eastern District of Pennsylvania in Philadelphia, citing the 1971 case of Lemon v.
-Kurtzman ruled that the addition of a cross on the County's seal was unconstitutional in 2017, but the County appealed the decision.
+Kurtzman ruled that the addition of a cross on the county's seal was unconstitutional in 2017, but the County appealed the decision.
 In 2019 the United States Court of Appeals for the Third Circuit in Philadelphia, citing American Legion v.
 American Humanist Association, a ruling earlier that year, ruled that the presence of a cross in the County seal did not violate the constitution since it commemorated the history of Lehigh County.